 Christian chemical engineering schools across the United States offer students a variety of spiritual growth opportunities, student body sizes and unique resources.
 Find out more about each school and their chemical engineering programs.

-Dordt College had a little over 1,450 undergraduate students in 2016, according to the NCES.
+Dordt College had 1,424 undergraduate students in 2018, according to the NCES.
 The school offers a Bachelor of Science in Engineering degree program with a concentration in chemical engineering.
 Engineering students have access to a variety of labs, including a chemical reactor lab, a biomechanics lab, solar energy lab and computational labs, which help them gain practical experience and prepare them with the skills they need.
 Chemical engineering students are required to complete a senior design project before they can graduate.
 For their spiritual lives, students can attend/participate in service projects, small groups, chapel services, GIFT (Growing in Faith Together) and Wellspring fellowship.

 Villanova University offers study in chemical engineering at the bachelor's, master's and doctoral degree levels.
 Students can participate in faculty research in a variety of areas, including biomaterials and drug delivery, catalyst development, pharmaceutical processing and systems biology.
 The chemical engineering program had 255 undergraduate students, 28 master's students and 14 doctoral students, according to the school's website.
-The university as a whole had about 7,000 undergraduates and about 3,840 graduate students in 2016, per the NCES.
+The university as a whole had 6,917 undergraduates and 4,113 graduate students in 2018, per the NCES.
 Students wishing to grow in their faith can participate in weekly meditative sessions, Sports and Spirituality Ministry, spiritual retreats and Catholic worship services.

 California Baptist University